-In the framework of QCDSR, to calculate the mass spectrum of $p\bar{\Lambda}$ and $p\bar{\Sigma}$, it is essential to first select appropriate hadronic interpolating currents.
+To calculate the mass spectrum of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ in the framework of QCDSR, it is essential to first select appropriate hadronic interpolating currents.
 There are two independent interpolating currents for the baryon octet\cite{Chen:2008qv}, and the other interpolating current structures can be obtained by linear combinations of them through Fierz transformations \cite{Fierz:1937wjm}.
-In our calculation, the mass of quarks $u,d$ are rather smaller than the $s$-quark, so we take the limit $m_u = m_d \to 0$, which simplifies the structure of the interpolating currents.
+In our calculation, the masses of quarks $u$ and $d$ are rather smaller than that of $s$-quark, so we take the limit $m_u = m_d \to 0$, which simplifies the structure of the interpolating currents.
 The two simplified interpolating currents we have chosen are \cite{Chung:1981cc,Chung:1981wm}

 where for $p, \Lambda, \Sigma$, the indices $(i,j,k)$ take the following values: $(u,d,u)$ for $p$, $(u,d,s)$ for $\Lambda$, and $(u,s,d)$ for $\Sigma$. $a,b,c$ are the color indices. $\mathscr{B}$ denotes an arbitrary light baryon.